under-view/libcando/docs/log.rst

 .. c:function:: void cando_log_level_set(enum cando_log_level_type level);

-	Sets which type of messages that are allowed to be printed to an open file stream.
+	Sets which type of messages that are allowed to be printed to an open file.

 	Parameters:
 		| **level:**